hashicorp/design-system/.changeset/wicked-items-guess.md

 "@hashicorp/design-system-components": patch
 ---

-`CodeBlock`: Fixed lineWrapping to make long strings wrap when they overflow the container
+`CodeBlock` - Fixed `@hasLineWrapping` style to make long strings wrap when they overflow the container